 What a Support Ticket System Actually Does

-A support ticket system captures every inbound customer request from email, chat, web forms, social, and any other channel, turns each request into a structured ticket, and gives your support team a single queue to work from.
+A support ticket system captures every inbound request from email, chat, web forms, social, and any other channel, turns each into a structured ticket, and gives your team a single queue to work from.
 The point is to stop running support out of a shared inbox where messages get lost, replies happen twice, and nobody knows the state of a given conversation.

 Anything beyond those five is either polish or a feature you do not need yet.
 The category has accumulated a lot of polish, which is part of why evaluation feels harder than it should.